-For his offbeat blend of Americana, Chuck E. Weiss is regarded as one of the coolest cats on the Los Angeles creative scene.
-What he describes as “twisted jungle music”—inspirations that range from New Orleans dirge jazz to demented electric country-blues, brazenly mixed with boozy attitude and jive poetry—bristles with both cultural and historical value.
+For his offbeat blend of Americana, Chuck E. Weiss was regarded as one of the coolest cats on the Los Angeles creative scene.
+What he described as “twisted jungle music”—inspirations that ranged from New Orleans dirge jazz to demented electric country-blues, brazenly mixed with boozy attitude and jive poetry—bristled with both cultural and historical value.

 “I was the only Jew for a hundred miles.
 I felt like a Ubangi dropped in Times Square on New Year’s Eve,” Weiss recalled with a laugh.